-This is a recipe that I posted quite awhile back, in the middle of another post.
+This is a recipe for electrolyte drink that I posted quite awhile back, in the middle of another post.
 It’s hard for people to find, yet so commonly requested!
 I decided it needs its own post.

 Gatorade and other “sports drinks” are not so healthy at all.
 They contain artificial colors, flavors, sweeteners, and other junk.
 But, the premise behind them is good — sometimes we need electrolytes, in the form of salts, to rehydrate.
 This is great during sporting events (if you’re participating!), or during illnesses.
 Many people have said that this really helps them to turn the corner and recover from stomach viruses.
 The ginger it contains is anti-inflammatory and anti-nausea, which, with the sea salt, is a powerful combination to help you feel better.